mccanne/sharkfest/README.md

 * ZNG is record-based like Avro
 * ZST is columnar like Parquet

+But they all conform to the same Zed data model.

 ## The ZNG Type Context

 ZNG works by including small typedefs in the binary stream every time